kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

 11. In the Logs section **Apache-Maven-Install-Log** observe the text **BUILD SUCCESS**.

-    Scroll up the log and observe that the Maven automation has created a deployable war file called converge.war under /u01/middleware_demo/converge-java/target/ folder and using the “weblogic.deployer” tool, has installed it on the configured on AdminServer of WebLogic 14 installed
+    Scroll up the log and observe that the Maven automation has created a deployable war file called converge.war under `/u01/middleware_demo/converge-java/target/` folder and using the **weblogic.deployer** tool, has installed it on the configured on AdminServer of WebLogic 14 installed

     ![](./images/jdev-project-deploy-to-wls.png " ")

 ## **Step 7:** Verify eSHOP functionality

-1. Open the Firefox browser, access the application by navigating to http://localhost:7101/  or from the bookmarks toolbar, Click **ConvergeDB-Workshop**, and Click **eSpeedShop**
+1. Open the Firefox browser, access the application by navigating to `http://localhost:7101/`  or from the bookmarks toolbar, Click **ConvergeDB-Workshop**, and Click **eSpeedShop**

 2. Navigate through all endpoints and features of the application like Dashboard, shopping cart, search etc.,